openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public class PointerMatrix {}
 ```

-**Function:** Used for multi-touch operations, storing a two-dimensional array of coordinate points for each finger and the action for each step.
+**Function:** Used for multi-touch operations, storing a 2D array of coordinate points for each finger and actions for each step.

 **System Capability:** SystemCapability.Test.UiTest